-James specialises in cross-border claims and industrial disease litigation, with a particular focus on travel law, aviation, and claims for asbestos-related disease.
+James specialises in cross-border claims and industrial disease litigation, with a particular focus on travel law and claims for asbestos-related disease.

 James acts for both claimants and defendants and undertakes work on a CFA basis.

 James specialises in cross-border litigation.
+He regularly advises on and acts in claims raising private international law issues and he is experienced in cases involving the international transport conventions.
 He is a co-author of the ‘Accidents Abroad’ chapter of the most recent edition of Butterworths Personal Injury Litigation Service and he co-edits the International & Travel Law Blog.
-He has written for third party publishers on applicable law regimes in England and Wales.
-He regularly advises on and acts in claims raising private international law issues and he is experienced in cases involving the international transport conventions.

-James is particularly experienced in claims relating to package holidays.
-He regularly acts for and against the major tour operators and has written about gastric illness claims for specialist law journals.
+James is particularly experienced in claims involving accidents abroad and package holidays.
+He acts for and against the major tour operators and has written about travel law for specialist law journals.
 He is currently acting as junior counsel to William Audland QC in a catastrophic skiing injury claim which occurred in Norway.

-James is experienced in claims for mesothelioma and asbestos-related disease.
+James is experienced in claims for mesothelioma and other asbestos-related disease.
+He is regularly instructed in cases involving complex evidentiary issues and low levels of asbestos exposure.
+He is currently acting as junior counsel to Harry Steinberg QC in a fatal mesothelioma claim raising complex loss of dependency issues.
 He is also familiar with appeals under the Diffuse Mesothelioma Payment Scheme.

-James also acts in claims for exposure to other hazardous substances, including platinum and plastic dust.
-He is frequently instructed in claims arising out of occupational exposure to noise and mechanical vibrations.
+James is instructed in claims for exposure to other hazardous substances, including platinum and plastic dust.
+He also acts in claims arising out of occupational exposure to noise and mechanical vibrations.

 James has considerable experience of all areas of personal injury law, including road traffic accidents (and claims against the MIB), employer’s liability, occupier’s liability, defective premises, trespass against the person, claims under the Highways Act, and claims under the Animals Act.
 He has particular experience of claims involving allegations of fraud and fundamental dishonesty.